code-and-effect/effective_addresses/README.md

 rake db:migrate
 ```

-If you'd like to use the form helper method, require the javascript in your application.js
+And require the javascript in your application.js:

 ```ruby
 //= require effective_addresses